LamiyaAkterLiza/Swag_Labs/README.md

 ## 🚀 How to Run
--->If all test cases run separately, then use the command **npm run wdio** -->If all test cases run together, then use the command **npm run altogether** -->If run generates an Allure report for result analysis, then use the command **npm run getReport**
+1. If all test cases run separately, then use the command --> **npm run wdio**
+2. If all test cases run together, then use the command --> **npm run altogether**
+3. If run generates an Allure report for result analysis, then use the command --> **npm run getReport**